-Of note, if due to unforeseen illness or absence the clerk's total clinical time ends with less than 30 half days during the 4 weeks, they will not be permitted to sit the FM final exam and may be required to complete make-up time.
-Clerks cannot make up missed FM time in any other clerkship rotation.
+Please be aware that there is a critical minimum number (30) of clinics for both the rural/regional and urban blocks.
+Clerks cannot make up missed FM time in the other FM rotation or in any of the other clerkship rotations.
 Make-up time can only be made during breaks, e.g., fall, winter, CaRMS or at the end of the clerkship year.
 TO BE VERY CLEAR, THIS IS NOT THE MINIMUM A CLERK MUST WORK.
 THE CLERKS SHOULD BE WORKING THE EQUIVALENT OF FULL-TIME AS WRITTEN ABOVE.
 THIS RULE IS ONLY IN PLACE FOR RARE CIRCUMSTANCES AND REFLECTS ABSOLUTE MINIMUMS.

-5.2 Academic Sessions
+5.1 Academic Sessions